-• The pivotal Phase 2 portion of AUGMENT-101 is ongoing and we continue to expect completion of enrollment in one of the three pivotal cohorts by year-end.
-The trials are enrolling a total of 64 adult and up to 10 pediatric patients across each of three distinct trial populations: patients with NPM1 mutant acute myeloid leukemia (AML), patients with MLLr AML, and patients with MLLr acute lymphocytic leukemia (ALL).
+- On November 3, 2022, we announced updated positive data from the Phase 1 portion of the ongoing AUGMENT-101 trial of revumenib in patients with R/R NPM1 mutant or MLLr (also referred to as KMT2Ar) acute leukemia which highlighted an improved 30% (18/60) CR/CRh rate and a median duration of CR/CRh response of 9.1 months.
+Additionally, of the 12 patients who achieved a complete response on revumenib treatment and then went on to receive a stem cell transplant, nine (75%) remained in remission as of the data cutoff date, with a median followup of 12.3 months.
+Three patients were treated with revumenib maintenance in the compassionate use setting following stem cell transplant or non-myeloablative stem cell boost, two of whom (67%) remained in remission for over one year.
+To date, there have been no discontinuations due to treatment-related adverse events.
+Data reported on November 3, 2022, will be featured in two oral sessions at the ASH Annual Meeting on Saturday, December 10, 2022. - In the data that we reported on November 3, 2022, revumenib was well-tolerated and no new safety signals were identified in the trial, including in patients who proceeded to stem cell transplant.
+The only dose limiting toxicity observed was asymptomatic Grade 3 QT prolongation.
+No ventricular arrythmias or other clinical sequelae related to QTc prolongation were reported.
+All cases of differentiation syndrome were Grade 2, and readily managed with standard therapies. - The pivotal Phase 2 portion of AUGMENT-101 is ongoing, enrolling patients across each of three distinct trial populations: patients with NPM1 mutant acute myeloid leukemia (AML), patients with MLLr AML, and patients with MLLr acute lymphocytic leukemia (ALL).
 Based on discussions with the U.S. Food and Drug Administration, AUGMENT-101 may serve as the basis for regulatory filings in each of the three distinct populations.
-We expect to report topline data from the trials starting in the first half of 2023, with the potential for the first New Drug Application filing later in 2023.
-We also anticipate announcing updated data from the Phase 1 portion of the AUGMENT-101 trial in the fourth quarter of 2022.

-- Two trials, BEAT-AML and AUGMENT-102, are ongoing and will assess the safety, tolerability, and preliminary anti-leukemic efficacy of revumenib and establish an appropriate Phase 2 dose when used in combination with other approved agents.
+We expect completion of enrollment in the first trial to extend into the first quarter of 2023 and to report topline data from at least one of the trials starting in the third quarter of 2023.
+We continue to expect to submit our first NDA filing for revumenib by the end of 2023. - Two trials, BEAT-AML and AUGMENT-102, are ongoing and will assess the safety, tolerability, and preliminary anti-leukemic efficacy of revumenib, and establish an appropriate Phase 2 dose when used in combination with other approved agents.
 BEAT-AML is a front-line combination trial of revumenib with venetoclax and azacitidine being conducted as part of the Leukemia & Lymphoma Society's Beat AML® Master Clinical Trial.
-AUGMENT-102 is a trial assessing revumenib in combination with chemotherapy in patients with R/R mNPM1 or MLLr acute leukemias. - We expect the Australasian Leukaemia and Lymphoma Group (ALLG) to initiate the INTERCEPT trial of revumenib as monotherapy in patients with AML who are minimal residual disease-positive (MRD+) following initial treatment, in the fourth quarter of 2022.
+AUGMENT-102 is a trial assessing revumenib in combination with chemotherapy in patients with R/R mNPM1 or MLLr acute leukemias. - We expect the Australasian Leukaemia and Lymphoma Group (ALLG) to initiate the INTERCEPT trial of revumenib as monotherapy in patients with AML who are minimal residual disease-positive following initial treatment, in the fourth quarter of 2022.
 The trial is a part of the INTERCEPT AML Master Clinical Trial, a collaborative clinical trial investigating novel therapies to target early relapse and clonal evolution as pre-emptive therapy in AML.
 Revumenib is the first menin inhibitor to be included in the INTERCEPT AML Master Clinical Trial.

-We previously announced that we intend to initiate a proof-of-concept clinical trial of revumenib in patients with unresectable metastatic microsatellite stable CRC in the fourth quarter of 2022.
+We remain on track to initiate a proof-of-concept clinical trial of revumenib in patients with unresectable metastatic microsatellite stable colorectal cancer in the fourth quarter of 2022.